Matjaz Belsak

-Matjaz Belsak (in Slovenian Matjaž Belšak; born 23 September 1992) is a Slovenian professional strongman competitor and powerlifter.
+Matjaz Belsak (in Slovenian Matjaž Belšak; born 23 September 1992) is a Slovenian professional strongman and powerlifter.
+Having competed in 71 International strongman competitions and winning 16 of them, Belsak is the eighth most decorated strongman in history.

 Biography

 Early life

-Matjaž Belšak was born in a village Seničica, near Ljubljana, the capital of Slovenia on September 23 of 1992.
+Matjaž Belšak was born in a village Seničica, near Ljubljana, the capital of Slovenia on 23 September 1992.
 He grew up in a family of cooks; his parents own a restaurant "Gostilna Belšak" where he still occasionally works as an apprentice chef.
 He graduated in Tourist Studies.

 Powerlifting career

 Matjaž started working out in 2008, when he was 15, with a goal to become stronger.
-As his strength was increasing really fast, it soon became clear that he might be able to show some really decent results in couple of years.
-He decided to compete on his first powerlifting meet in 2010, when he was 17 years old.
+As his strength was increasing really fast, it soon became clear that he might be able to show some really decent results in a couple of years.
+He decided to compete in his first powerlifting meet in 2010, when he was 17 years old.
 During his early years of strength related sports he set quite a few Slovenian national records in powerlifting and he even won the overall gold in GPC Slovenian Powerlifting nationals in 2010.
-In 2012 he won his first and only international powerlifting meet (GPC), totaling 875 kg / 1929 lbs (360 kg / 793,5 lbs in squat, 190 kg / 419 lbs in bench press and 325 kg / 716,5 in deadlift).
+In 2012 he won his first and only international powerlifting meet (GPC), totaling 875 kg / 1929 lbs (360 kg / 793,5 lbs in the squat, 190 kg / 419 lbs in bench press and 325 kg / 716,5 in deadlift).
 After that competition he only focused on the sport of strongman.

 Strongman career

 Beginnings

 A former Slovenian strongman and Slovenia's strongest man at that time Gregor Stegnar saw the potential in the young powerlifter and inspired him to try strongman for the first time in 2012, offering him his mentorship.
-Matjaž placed right on top and was immediately in love with the sport.
-He started competing on better even better competitions in Slovenia and surrounding countries.
+Matjaž quickly fell in love with the sport.
+He started competing in competitions in Slovenia and surrounding countries.

-Becoming a PRO strongman
+Becoming a professional strongman

-Matjaž became a PRO strongman after winning Savickas classic competition in 2015, which enabled him to compete in the Strongman Champions League in the next season and rise his name on a whole new level, competing against some of the world's strongest men, while being just 20 years old and with that one of the youngest athletes to ever compete on this level.
+Matjaž became a professional strongman after winning the Savickas classic competition in 2015, which enabled him to compete in the Strongman Champions League in the next season at just 20 years old, where he was among the youngest competing athletes.

 Slovenia's Strongest Man

-Almost immediately after starting to compete in strongman, Matjaž won the title of Slovenia's strongest man in 2014 and did it again in 2015 He has kept that title until 2017.
-In 2018, 2019 and 2022 he, besides competing and winning, also took over the organisation of this very competition.
-There were no Slovenia's Strongest man competitions in the years of 2016, 2017, 2020 and 2021.
+Almost immediately after starting to compete in strongman, Matjaž won the title of Slovenia's Strongest Man in 2014 and did it again in 2015 The contest was not held during the next two years.
+In 2018 and 2019 he again won the title back to back.
+The contest was again not held during the next two years due to COVID-19.

+From 2022 onwards, besides competing, Matjaž also took over the organizing and hosting of the competition.
+He won the title in 2022, 2023 and 2024, taking his tally to 7 titles.